The SPIN Selling Method — I Took a Deep Dive so You Don’t Have to

 There are three basic ways to describe your product’s capabilities, Rackham says:

-Features are most useful when selling low-cost, simple products.
-A feature for a cup might be, “It can hold 10 ounces of liquid.”
-End-users tend to find features more compelling than decision-makers, who care about the bottom-line results.
+• Features: Features are most useful when selling low-cost, simple products.
+A feature of a cup might be, “It can hold 10 ounces of liquid.”
+End-users tend to find features more compelling than decision-makers who care about the bottom-line results.

-The FAB formula gives you another way to think about features, advantages, and benefits.
+The FAB formula gives you another way to consider features, advantages, and benefits.

 which means [prospect] will experience [benefit].